Three-minute Thesis

 The competition also offers you the opportunity to put your name out there while enhancing your presentation skills and developing a polished pitch for potential job interviews.
 And, you’ll be able to connect with fellow researchers and contribute to a broader research community, all while adding a valuable line to your resume or CV.

-Of course, there’s also prize money for the winners.
+Of course, there’s also prize money for the winners in the following amounts:

 Presentations in the semi-finals and finals will be judged by a panel of judges from the U of A and the Edmonton community.
 The judges make their decisions based on three main categories: communication, comprehension and engagement.